 A lot of jobs will disappear in the future and the only way you can secure a salary is by upgrading your skills regularly.
+Creating your own job.
 Learning new things and making sure you’re on top of your field.
-Of course, this too requires time and regular attention.
+Of course, this too requires investing time and effort.

 Your Relationships Requires Maintenance

-But it’s not only our physical things, our bodies, our minds, our relationships with the people around also require regular maintenance.
+It’s not only the things we own, nor our bodies, our minds, the relationships with the people around us also require regular maintenance.

 Some Closing Thoughts